Lawrence Sail: Biography

 Sail was born in London and brought up in Exeter.
 He studied French and German at Oxford University and subsequently taught for some years in Kenya, before returning to the UK, where he taught at Blundell's School and, later, Exeter School (where the modern languages department was headed by Harry Guest, another published poet).
 He is now a freelance writer.
+He also edited South-West Review from 1980 to 1985.
+Sail works in schools and colleges, and has also written a radio play, as well as short features for radio.
+He has presented the BBC Radio 3 programme 'Poetry Now' and 'Time for Verse' on BBC Radio 4.
+He was chairman of the Arvon Foundation from 1990 to 1994, has directed the Cheltenham Literature Festival, was the UK jury member for the European Literature Prize (1994–96), has been a judge for the Whitbread Prize and is a Fellow of the Royal Society of Literature.